 Dr. Marshall employs the latest technology and procedures at her Philadelphia office to treat TMD and realign your bite by placing your jaw into its optimal position.
-If you would like to be evaluated for TMD, please do not hesitate to contact us today to schedule a personal neuromuscular dentistry consultation and learn how we can help you.
+If you have further questions about the difference a neuromuscular dentist can make in your life, please contact Lindsey Marshall, DMD today to schedule an initial consultation.
+Dr. Marshall provides cosmetic, general, and neuromuscular dentistry services to patients in the areas of Philadelphia, Main Line, and Ardmore, Pennsylvania.